-In the heart of the Castle of Naxos, the 1739 Terrasse Cafe is a place where you can enjoy a coffee, brunch, or drinks with a sense of French atmosphere while gazing at a panoramic view of Naxos.
+In the heart of the Castle of Naxos, the Avaton 1739 Coffee & Wine roof is a place where you can enjoy a coffee, brunch, or drinks with a sense of French atmosphere while gazing at a panoramic view of Naxos.
 The cafe is an open museum itself since it is part of the French Ursuline Monastery Boarding School (est. 1739) that existed in the Castle of Naxos and educated girls of wealthy Catholic families.
-Old items, antique furniture, and pictures are scattered all around the building making your visit there a true time-travel!
+Old items, antique furniture, and pictures are scattered all around the building making your visit there true time-travel!

 #10 Hiking in Potamia

 Truth be told, Naxos is an island with some of the most fantastic sandy beaches in the Cyclades.
 This is a fact that no one can debate.
 But trust us when we say that the Naxian mainland is a place full of surprises!
 For example, the villages of Kato, Mesi, and Ano Potamia (Down, Middle, and Upper Potamia) have a very different scenery from what you normally come across in the Cyclades and should definitely be a part of your things-to-do list.
 Those three neighboring villages are built by a riverside in lush nature.
 There is a well-signed hiking route (number 6) that you can take from Ano Potamia and wander around huge, centuries-old trees, many watermills, lovely gardens with vegetables, fruits and flowers, fountains with drinkable water, small rivers and lakes, ducks, turtles, and Venetian stone Towers.
 In the area, there are a few local taverns with delicious home-cooked food (Pigi Restaurant).